PeppeL-G/bagawork/docs/src/routes/(default)/documentation/enter-text/+page.md

 Use the configuration method `store()` to store the text the user has entered in an object (for example in `a` or `p`).
 Pass it two values:

 1. The object in which the entered text should be stored (e.g. `a` or `p`)
-2. The name of the variable in the object where the entered text should be stored
+2. The name of the variable in the object where the entered text should be stored as a string

 ::: tip Example